-The battens are tensioned using the hex-key tool found under the Velcro tab above the tack handle.
+The battens are

+tensioned using the hex-kev tool found under the Velcro tab above the tack handle.
 Insert the hex-key into the cap screw inside the end of each SBT at the leech end of each batten.
-Turn the hex-key to the right (clockwise) to tighten.
+Turn the hexkey to the right (clockwise) to tighten.
 Tension the battens JUST until the small wrinkles across the batten pockets disappear.
 Look for continuous smooth shape to the sailcloth adjacent to the batten pocket (see photos).
+You should see a smooth reflection, with no wrinkles alongside the battens.
+Batten tension should be tightest on the lower battens and looser on the upper battens.

-▲ needs batten tension ▼ perfect batten tension
+▲ needs batten tension

+▲ perfect batten tension